sympatovit/condenser/readme.md

 `-update` will install/update apps for each server defined in _servers.json_

-**Note:** The first time you run `-update`, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account.
+**Note:** If you add credentials to _secrets.json_, the first `-update`, will trigger a [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) e-mail.
-You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail.
+You will be prompted to enter the code contained in that e-mail.

 `-launch` will start all servers defined in _servers.json_